-As at April 2015, there are more than 11 000 geocaches hidden around South Africa and there are more than 2000 teams of geocachers (the folk doing the finding and hiding) from across the world found geocaches in South Africa.
+As at January 2016, there are more than 12 000 active geocaches across South Africa and during 2015 more than 9 000 teams of geocachers (the folk doing the finding and hiding) from across the world found geocaches in South Africa.

 A MEGA EVENT is a very large event that requires more than 500 people attending, and it spans over more than a day (typically).
 There are usually fun-filled activities and it is an opportunity to meet geocachers from far and wide.
 A Mega also has its own Event Icon, so it is a much sought after event cache to "attend".